Siddharth-Bokil/pwn.college.siddharth/linuxLuminarium/3comprehendingCommands.md

 Ran `cat flag` to get the flag.

 ## What I learned
-Learned that cat can be used to append two files and give their output at the same time.
+Cat can be used to append two files and give their output at the same time.

 ## References
 No references used.